|

 P.S.
 One question, is there a BIKE licence needed in Dubai, well actually i got one, but will this be accepted the same way as the CAR licence is transferring to Dubai licence?

-DTP will not any answer any questions about this, wether they do not even know and the .gov page is telling me that there is an other department responsible for that question.
+DTP will not any answer any questions about this, wether they do not even know :lol: and the .gov page is telling me that there is an other department responsible for that question.

-YES you guys are right they do not answer as well
+YES you guys are right they do not answer as well :lol: :lol:

 Road & Racebitch